Mt. Elizabeth and Racey Plantation

 William Racey home, an elevated house surrounded by trees

-According to archaeologists, Mt.
-Elizabeth is a 4,000 year-old Indian mound created by the Ais Indians.
-The mound, which was originally 60-feet high, contains broken pottery, tools, fish bone and shell ornaments and other discarded items used by the Ais Indians in their daily lives.
+Mt.
+Elizabeth is a 4,000-year-old Indian mound created by the Ais Indians.
+The mound, originally 60 feet high, contains broken pottery, tools, fish bones, shell ornaments, and other items used in daily life.

-In 1891, his son, Charles Racey, built a three-story wood-frame house on the mound for his family and started a pineapple and citrus plantation on the property.
+Explorer William Henry Racey purchased the mound and surrounding land in the late 1850s.
+In 1891, his son Charles Racey built a three-story wood-frame house on the site and started a pineapple and citrus plantation.

-The Racey family sold the property to a New York Judge after the home burned to the ground in 1921.
+The property was sold to a New York Judge after the house burned down in 1921.

 An aerial of the Leach Family home

-Sitting on approximately 54 acres of riverfront woodland and rolling lawns, Tuckahoe was the hub of social life in Martin County and the setting for countless parties attended by the local social set and WWII soldiers from Camp Murphy.
+Sitting on 54 acres of riverfront woodland and rolling lawns, Tuckahoe was a hub of social life in Martin County and hosted parties attended by local residents and WWII soldiers from Camp Murphy.

-Mrs. Leach, who helped to found The Garden Club, also donated the funds necessary to build the original building for the well-known Bascomb Palmer Eye Institute in Miami.
+Mrs. Leach also helped found The Garden Club and funded the original Bascomb Palmer Eye Institute in Miami.

 Sisters of St. Joseph

-The Leach family moved to Palm Beach in 1950 and sold the mansion and surrounding property to the Catholic Church and the Sisters of St. Joseph based in St. Augustine.
+The Leach family moved to Palm Beach in 1950, selling the mansion to the Catholic Church and the Sisters of St. Joseph based in St. Augustine.
+The sisters added dormitory wings and moved St. Joseph College of Florida to the property.

-The sisters operated Florida’s only 2-year liberal arts college until 1972 when the entire property was purchased by Florida Institute of Technology (FIT), a 4-year college offering degrees in marine science.
-FIT used the Leach Mansion as its administration building.
+The sisters operated Florida’s only 2-year liberal arts college until 1972, when Florida Institute of Technology (FIT) purchased the property and used the mansion as its administration building.

 INDIAN RIVERSIDE PARK